Devansh877/Sentiment-Analysis-in-Political-News-Coverage/README.md

 The goal of this project is to demonstrate the use of a pre-trained DistilBERT model for classifying political news headlines into three sentiment categories: positive, negative, and neutral.

 ### Key Steps:
-1. Dataset: The Political News Headlines dataset (`uci-news-aggregator.csv`) from Kaggle is used.
+1. Dataset: The Political News Headlines dataset (`uci-news-aggregator.csv`) from Kaggle link of dataset (https://www.kaggle.com/datasets/uciml/news-aggregator-dataset?utm_source=chatgpt.com) is used.
 The dataset contains news headlines and associated categories (Business, Tech, Entertainment, Medicine).
 2. Preprocessing: Only the `TITLE` (headline) and `CATEGORY` columns are used.
 A human logic mapping converts categories into sentiment labels:
    - `b` (business) → Neutral
    - `t` (technology/science) → Neutral